 Attention all men!
 In Melbourne, it’s actually illegal for a man to wear a strapless gown whilst in public.
 So if you’re planning on dressing to impress or slipping on one of your girlfriend’s favourite gowns after a few too many with the lads, then make sure your dress has straps on it.
 Where most officers don’t actively enforce this rule, it’s still on the books so it’s one to be wary of.

 When ice skating in Frankfurt be aware that there is actually a speed limit of 50 miles per hour!
 While we doubt that you’ll be going at speeds in excess of this, the rule’s still there to prevent serious injury to you or others on the ice rink.

 Oklahoma, United States

 When you’re at home with your dog chances are most of you have pulled weird faces to try and get a reaction out of them, right?
 Well, in Oklahoma it’s illegal to ‘make ugly faces at a dog’ because it’s seen as aggravating them, it can even land you a night in a jail cell!

 London, United Kingdom

 Refrain from scattering your leftover crumbs in St Mark’s Square, as it’s illegal to feed the pigeons.
-The law was brought in to try and reduce further damage to the historical structures and to lessen the numbers of pigeons in the area.
-Where feeding them won’t land you in jail, you will be fined.
+The law was brought in to try and reduce further damage to the historical structures and to lessen the number of pigeons in the area.
+You will be fined if feeding them won’t land you in jail.